cuboost/Cuboost/README.md

 ## Languages
-I mainly do Web 🕸️ development: I use HTML, CSS, and Javascript.
-I recently started learning React and Tailwind CSS.
+I mainly do Web 🕸️ development: I am React developer using Next.JS.
+However, I recently started learning Dart because I grew interested in Flutter.

 In my free time, I’m learning App 📱 and Game 🎮 development.
-So I know a little bit of Kotlin to create Android apps, and C# for Unity Game development...
+So I know a little bit of Dart (still in progress), and C# for Unity Game development...

 ## Stats
 <picture>